minkoma/minkoma.io/index.md

 ## About 👋🏼
 Hi!
-I am Yitian Ma, you can call me Minko.
+I am Yitian Ma, and I also go by Minko.
 I am a recent graduate with a bachelor's degree in [Communication](https://communication.ucsd.edu/) and [International Studies- International Business](https://isp.ucsd.edu/) from [UC San Diego](https://ucsd.edu/).
 I'm originally from Beijing, China🇨🇳.

-As a motivated and creative individual with a great passion and background in digital storytelling and social media marketing, **I am currently seeking full-time job opportunities in the related field with a flexible start date**.
-I am driven to develop professional skills, gain hands-on experience, and exhibit a strong desire for continuous learning and growth!

-Feel free to check out my [resume](https://docs.google.com/document/d/1oiS40n4E6xrcNJoNwyxmOWYLj2h-8s7bKufqQRAZhfU/edit), email me at **minkoma2002@gmail.com**, and connect me on [LinkedIn](https://www.linkedin.com/in/minko-ma-281519255/)!
+I am a motivated and creative individual with a great passion and background in digital storytelling and social media marketing.
+Feel free to check out my [resume](https://drive.google.com/file/d/1Mi7N0lfIXwhvWdTz52ssgyaRTxh1T7wa/view?usp=sharing), email me at **minkoma2002@gmail.com**, and connect me on [LinkedIn](https://www.linkedin.com/in/minko-m-281519255/)!

 ## Experience 💁🏻‍♀️
 **UCSD STUDENT STORYTELLER** <br>